The Kremlin stated that the Abu Dhabi talks did not discuss the U.S. peace plan, and Trump will send an envoy to Moscow.

 - Subsequent US-Russia Military-Level Contacts

-- Trump's Stipulations for a Trilateral Leaders' Meeting
+- Trump's Arrangement for a Trilateral Leaders' Meeting

-- Revision of Negotiation Draft and Ukraine's Position
+- Revision of the Negotiation Draft and Ukraine's Position

-- Russia's Attitude Towards Early Draft and European Proposal
+- Russia's Attitude Towards Early Drafts and European Proposals

 - Ukraine Pushes for Zelensky-Trump Meeting